 How to Find the Downloads Folder From Your Windows Computer

-If you just can’t stand how small things look on your Android device, you can always look at your downloads on your computer.
-Connect your Android device to your computer with a USB cable, and within a few seconds, you should see a prompt appear offering to show you the contents of the device you connected.
+If you just can't stand how small things look on your Android device, you can always look at the downloads on your computer.
+Connect your Android device to your computer with a USB cable, and within a few seconds, you should see a prompt offering to show you the contents of the device you connected.

-The next window will offer various options such as import/export (among others).
+The next window will offer various options, such as import/export (among others).
 Click on the one that allows you to see the contents of your Android device.
 Click on the Phone option and scroll down until you find the Downloads folder.
-Just open it and do whatever you please.
+Open it and do whatever you please.

 Find Your Downloads in Chrome